 Traditional Student Awards for American Students

-Each September, the Foundation for Educational Exchange between Canada and the United States of America hosts the incoming cohort of American Fulbright Scholars and the entire incoming class of Killam Fellows for a fall Orientation in Ottawa.
+Each September, Fulbright Canada hosts the incoming cohort of American Fulbright students and scholars, and the entire incoming class of Killam Fellows for a fall Orientation in Ottawa.

-Fulbright Canada interviewed some of the 2011-2012 U.S. Students, to find out why they chose to come to Canada for their Fulbright experience.
+Some of the 2011-2012 U.S. students shared why they chose Canada for their Fulbright experience.

 2010-11 Fulbright Student